By LINDSEY BAHR and JAKE COYLE

 “The whole thing about my personal life got in the way of people’s understanding of the movies,” Bogdanovich said.
 “That’s something that has plagued me since the first couple of pictures.”

-At the time, he was hard at work on a television show inspired by Dorothy Stratten, and wasn’t optimistic about the future of cinema.
+At the time of the AP interview in 2020, coinciding with a podcast about his career with Turner Classic Movies host Ben Mankiewicz, he was hard at work on a television show inspired by Dorothy Stratten, and wasn’t optimistic about the future of cinema.

 “I just keep going, you know.
 Television is not dead yet,” he said with a laugh.
 “But movies may have a problem.”